cisco/mindmeld/source/blueprints/banking.rst

 1. The Use Case
 ^^^^^^^^^^^^^^^

 Users should be able to securely access their banking information and complete tasks as if they are conversing with a teller.
 They should be able to check balances, pay off credit card debt, transfer money, and carry out various other banking operations they may perform on a day to day basis.
-In a production application, the frontend would likely handle the secure user authentication and pass a token to the MindMeld server, which would allow the application to make calls to a bank's REST APIs.
+In a production application, the frontend would handle user authentication and pass a token to the MindMeld server, which would allow the application to make calls to a bank's REST APIs.

 2. Example Dialogue Interactions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^